-This Council has always maintained a strong internal control environment.
+This Council has always maintained a strong internal control environment and sees risk management as an integral part of everyday management.
 It has long established principles on the way its business is conducted enabling good governance and control of risk.
 Factors that influence the control environment include; integrity, ethics, operating style and the way management and members assign responsibility and authority.